saarioka/ristisana/README.md

 End Sub
 ```

-File `converted.csv` has the expected data form for the python script.
+Example file `converted.csv` has the expected data form for the python script.